Artmann/pixel-puppy-javascript/README.md

 - Error when `projectSlug` is not provided
 - Error when `originalImageUrl` is not provided
+- Error when `originalImageUrl` is relative and no `baseUrl` is configured
 - Error when `format` is not 'webp' or 'png'
 - Error when `width` is not a valid positive number